 - Aim for 8-12 pages. - Write for a reader who has taken 200A but has not read your sources and knows nothing about the language in question. - Don't just make claims and present data, leaving it to the reader to check whether the data really support the claims-explain the relevance of each piece/set of data. - How to cite - When you quote a source verbatim, put quotation marks around the excerpt and give the page number: According to Smith, the rule applies with "oblique affixes, clitic pronouns, and postpositions, although certain exceptions exist in the derivational morphology." (p.
 53) - When you paraphrase a source or repeat an idea, claim, or fact from a source, make that clear: Smith (1990) claims that the rule must be iterative, because...
-OR If the rule is not tagged as iterative, an unattractive duplication of the environment in the rule's structural description results (Anderson 1974):... - Indicate the source, including page number, for each datum-you will be glad later if you need to recheck anything, or if you keep working on this project in the future.
+OR If the rule is not tagged as iterative, an unattractive duplication of the environment in the rule's structural description results (Anderson 1974):... - Indicate the source, including page number, for each datum-you will thank yourself later if you need to re-check anything, or if you keep working on this project in the future.
 Just say something in your introductory section about your conventions for this: Items from Smith will be indicated with "S" and the page number; items from Alameda are indicated with "A" the page number.
-Items from my own consultant Bika Niue are indicated with "N".
+Items from my own consultant Bika Niue are indicated with "N", and items from Smith's dictionary are indicated with "SD"

-simpkan 'sheep' S49, N montkeu 'cow' S49, A24
+simpkan 'sheep' S49, N

+montkeu 'cow' S49, A24

+sevar ʻgoat' $SD \leftarrow$ for dictionaries, you can usually omit the page #